TechwriterSSchmidt/Haptic-Horizon/README.md

 2. Connect to **"Haptic Horizon"**.
 3. Select the **UART Service**.
 4. Send the character **'B'** (or 'F').
-5. The device will play the **"Found Remote"** sound (Track 10) repeatedly.
+5. The device will vibrate strongly (Pulsing Alarm).

 ### 7. Safety Features
 *   **Drop Beacon:** If the device detects a hard fall (Impact > 2.5G), it waits 5 seconds.
-If not picked up, it triggers a loud alarm (Track 7) and flashing haptics for 30 seconds to help you find it.
+If not picked up, it triggers a strong pulsing vibration alarm for 30 seconds to help you find it on the floor.

 ### 8. "Selfie Button" Finder (Tactile Remote)
 For a phone-free experience, you can use a cheap Bluetooth Camera Shutter remote (e.g., "AB Shutter3").